Solving Imperfect Information Games Using Decomposition: Experimental Results

-For comparison, the ``unsafe recovery technique'' line on the plots in figure~\ref{fig:leduc-recovery} shows the performance of a system for approximating undominated subgame solutions~\cite{GanzfriedSandholm13}.
+For comparison, the ``unsafe re-solving technique'' line in Figure~\ref{fig:leduc-recovery} shows the performance of a system for approximating undominated subgame solutions~\cite{GanzfriedSandholm13}.
 Not only is there no theoretical bound on exploitability, the real world behaviour is not ideal.
-Instead of approaching a Nash equilibrium (0 exploitability), the exploitability of the recovered strategy approaches a value of around 0.080 chips/hand.
+Instead of approaching a Nash equilibrium (0 exploitability), the exploitability of the re-solved strategy approaches a value of around 0.080 chips/hand.
+Re-solving time ranged from 1ms for 100 iterations, up to 25s for 6.4 million iterations, and the safe re-solving method was around one tenth of a percent slower than unsafe re-solving.